marcoverpas/Six_lectures_on_sfc_models/README.md

   <img src="https://raw.githubusercontent.com/marcoverpas/figures/main/fig_2_pc.png" alt="fig 2 PC">
 </p>

 As the figure above shows, the answer depends on the way we define the consumpion function (and other behavioural equations).
+While the red line refers to the standard model, the blue dotted line shows the evolution of national income when the propensity to consume out of income is a negative function of the interest rate:

+$$\alpha_1 = alpha_{11} - alpha_{12} \cdot r$$, with: $alpha_{11}=0.65, alpha_{12}=2$

+The rationale is that a higher interest rate is associated with a redistribution of income in favour of the rentiers, which lowers the average propensity to consume out of income.

 The code for replicating the experiments can be found [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/PC_model_from_scratch.R).

 The expectations-augmented version of Model PC, named PCEX1, is available [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/PCEX1_model.R).
 Differences between the two models can be identified by using this [comparison](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/Comparison.R) file.